goharbor/harbor/.github/ISSUE_TEMPLATE/bug_report.md

 **⚠️ If this is a security vulnerability, do NOT file a public issue.** Report it privately via [GitHub private vulnerability reporting](https://github.com/goharbor/harbor/security/advisories/new).
 See [SECURITY.md](https://github.com/goharbor/harbor/blob/main/SECURITY.md) for the full disclosure policy.

-If you are reporting a problem, please make sure the following information are provided:
+If you are reporting a problem, please make sure the following information is provided:

 **Expected behavior and actual behavior:**
 A clear and concise description of what you expected to happen and what's the actual behavior.
 If applicable, add screenshots to help explain your problem.